breatheco-de/content/src/content/lesson/mastering-css-selectors.md

 ---

-## Why Do We Need to Learn about Selectors?
+## Why Do We Need to Learn About Selectors?

 Completing a stylesheet is like having a little war between selectors, you are constantly overriding previously defined styles with new ones: